ga-curriculum/it-bootcamp-admissions-task/practice/README.md

 <h1>
-  <span class="headline">Cybersecurity Bootcamp Admissions Task</span>
+  <span class="headline">IT Bootcamp Admissions Task</span>
   <span class="subhead">Practice</span>
 </h1>

 ## Goal

-The goal of the admissions assessment for the Cybersecurity Bootcamp is to create a Google Doc and share it with your admissions advisor so they are able to view it.
+The goal of the admissions assessment for the IT Bootcamp is to create a Google Doc and share it with your admissions advisor so they are able to view it.
 You can practice this assessment by following the steps below.

 ## Steps